Pamela Anderson, 53, Sits With Legs Spread Apart In Lacy White Dress

 “So funny look what I just posted!
 After I pressed share, this popped up lol yeah it that vibe sync thing we’ve always shared,” remarked artist Marcus Suarez.

-Two other fans used emojis to convey their feelings.
+Two other fans used emoji to convey their feelings.
 One added a sequence of smiley faces with red hearts for eyes.
 Another added four red hearts in a row as their comment.